-Conservative treatment involving rest, systemic NSAID, and intra-articular corticosteroids is indicated in horses with acute injuries.
+Conservative treatment involving rest, systemic NSAIDs, and intra-articular corticosteroids is indicated in horses with acute injuries.
 If horses do not respond to conservative treatment, arthroscopic surgery is recommended to debride loose and torn ligament fibers.

 The prognosis for return to athletic function depends on the severity of injury.
 Horses with complete rupture have a grave prognosis.
-Horses with moderate to severe injuries have a poor prognosis for return to athletic function, while horses with mild injuries have a fair prognosis.
+Horses with moderate to severe injuries have a poor prognosis for return to athletic function, whereas horses with mild injuries have a fair prognosis.